 Despite this trend, the ratio of cars to motorcycles in Malaysia is still about 1:1.
 Kira, half-half lah.
 This is much lower than other countries like Indonesia and Vietnam (9:1!!) where motorcyclists drastically outnumber motorists on the road.

 But unfortunately, this ratio doesn’t hold up for accidents.
 Most of the accidents on Malaysian roads involve motorcyclists.
-They make up about 68% of all injuries due to road accidents, and more than half of fatalities!
+In 2023 alone, there were approximately 600,000 road accidents, leading to 6,443 deaths—about 18 each day.
+Notably, 65% of these fatalities were motorcyclists.

 Haiyah don’t worry, I’m very careful lah